Fuzhou Airlines: Destinations

 Prior to the launch of services, the airline stated it had been approved to initially fly to seven domestic destinations from Fuzhou: Chongqing, Kunming, Haikou, Hefei, Taiyuan, Tianjin and Xi'an.
 All these routes, along with another one serving Shanghai-Pudong, commenced on 30 October 2014, when formal operations were launched.
 The carrier plans to expand in the future in order to serve over a dozen domestic routes.

 Fleet

-As of August 2025, Fuzhou Airlines fleet consists of the following aircraft:
+As of August 2025, Fuzhou Airlines operates the following aircraft:

 The company took delivery of its first aircraft, a Boeing 737-800 sourced from Hainan Airlines that was repainted in a red and white livery, in early October 2014.
 Fuzhou Airlines started operations with a fleet of two of these aircraft using a seating layout able to accommodate 8 passengers in Business and 156 in Economy class.
 There are plans to expand the number of aircraft in the fleet to 40 by 2020.